Bessel van der Kolk — Frontiers of Trauma Treatment

 Bessel van der Kolk

 Frontiers of Trauma Treatment

 Most people who seek psychiatric care have histories of trauma, chaos, or neglect.
-The past two decades has seen an explosion of knowledge about how experience shapes the brain and the formation of the self.
-This evolving science has had profound implications on our understanding on what constitutes effective intervention.
-Sadly, most of the knowledge about how trauma affects the brain and the development of the entire human organism, remains to find its way into the curricula of professional schools.
+The past two decades have seen an explosion of knowledge about how experience shapes the brain and the formation of the self.
+This evolving science has had profound implications for our understanding of what constitutes effective intervention.
+Sadly, most of the knowledge about how trauma affects the brain and the development of the entire human organism remains to find its way into the curricula of professional schools.

-Advances in the neurosciences, attachment research and in information processing show how brain function is shaped by experience and that life itself can continually transform perception and biology.
-The memory imprints of trauma(s) are held in physical sensations, bodily states and habitual action patterns.
+Advances in the neurosciences, attachment research, and information processing show how brain function is shaped by experience and that life itself can continually transform perception and biology.
+The memory imprints of trauma(s) are held in physical sensations, bodily states, and habitual action patterns.
 This causes the entire human organism to continuously react to current experiences as a replay of the past.

 To overcome the tyranny of the past one needs to learn to befriend one’s damaged inner world and learn to deal with initially overwhelming sensations and arousal levels.
-Hence, recovery requires facing the imprint of trauma on the self as helpless, enraged, betrayed, ashamed and endangered.
+Hence, recovery requires facing the imprint of trauma on the self as helpless, enraged, betrayed, ashamed, and endangered.
 Healing involves dealing with the defensive efforts that helped ensure survival, but that now keep people stuck.
-The cultivation of a deep sense of physical safety and physical mastery are prerequisites for initiating new ways of perceiving reality and promote new behavior patterns, and requires effective ways to deal with the fragmented memories of the past.
+The cultivation of a deep sense of physical safety and physical mastery is a prerequisite for initiating new ways of perceiving reality and promoting new behavior patterns, and requires effective ways to deal with the fragmented memories of the past.